Computer-9999/Computer-9999/README.md

 - 👀 I’m interested in ..
 >> HTML5, CSS, JavaScript, Python, GS code,
 >> Websockets, REST APIs
->> learning the Crypto space
+>> presently learning all about the Crypto space

-- 🌱 I’m currently learning ...[all of above]
+- 🌱 I’m currently learning ...[see all of above]
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...